DLR-SC/GitLab-Calendar/README.md

 ## License

-Please see the folder [LICENSES](LICENSES) for further information about how the content is licensed.
+Please see [LICENSE.md](LICENSE.md) for further information about how the content is licensed.